 Usually, someone posts two 1:1.8 lenses, a 35 mm and a 50 mm and asks which is better.

 1:1.8 means the absolute aperture is 1/1.8th of the focal length.
 Just divide the focal length, 35 or 50 mm, by 1.8!

 The 35 mm 1:1.8 lens has 19.4 mm diameter for the lens input.
 The 50 mm has 27.8 mm input diameter.
 Both results rounded to one decimal place.

 We see that the 50 mm 1:1.8 lens gathers more light in absolute terms, because the diameter for the input of the lens is larger.
 But it also needs more light, because the magnification is higher.
-Think about the image spread over a larger area for more magnification, thinning out the light.
+Think about the image taking light from a smaller area, thinning out the light in comparison.
 That is why the aperture is given as ratio.
 Ratio to the focal length, shortened as letter f.

 No matter what the focal length might be, with the same aperture of “1:1.8” for both lenses, the output brightness is the same as well.
 The “f-stop number” omits the numerator part, it is just “1.8”.

 To reduce the amount of light coming in, one can stop down using aperture blades which form a narrower entrance pupil.